gravitational/teleport/rfd/0084-azure-backend.md

 ## What

+Enable users to leverage Azure-native services as a Teleport backend.
+We will accomplish this by:
-Add support for Azure IAM authentication to the Postgres backend, add audit log capabilities to the `sqlbk`/Postgres backend, add a session uploader that uses Azure Blob Storage (with the same IAM authentication).
+- Add support for Azure IAM authentication to the existing Postgres backend
+- Add audit log capabilities to the `sqlbk`/Postgres backend
+- Add a session uploader that uses Azure Blob Storage (with the same IAM authentication)

 ## Why